In this article I will explain how to automatically refresh ASP.Net AJAX UpdatePanel in ASP.Net.

 <asp:Label ID="lblTime" runat="server" />

-<asp:Button ID="btnSubmit" runat="server" OnClick="GetTime" style = "display:none"/>
+<asp:Button ID="btnSubmit" runat="server" OnClick="GetTime" Style="display:none" />

 </ContentTemplate>